pasqal-io/qadence/README.md

 * `braket`: install the Amazon Braket quantum backend
 * `emu-c`: install the Pasqal circuit tensor network emulator EMU-C
 * `pulser`: install the Pulser backend.
 Pulser is a framework for composing, simulating and executing pulse sequences for neutral-atom quantum devices.
-* `visualization`: install the library necessary to visualize the quantum circuits in SVG.
+* `visualization`: install the library necessary to visualize quantum circuits.

 !!! warning
-    In order to correctly install the "visualization" extra, you need to have Cairo installed in your system.
+    In order to correctly install the "visualization" extra, you need to have `graphviz` installed in your system.
 This depends on the operating system you are using:

     ```bash
     # on Ubuntu
-    sudo apt install pkg-config libcairo2-dev
+    sudo apt install graphviz

     # on MacOS
-    brew install pkg-config cairo
+    brew install graphviz

-    # or with conda
+    # via conda
-    conda install pycairo
+    conda install python-graphviz
     ```
 ---